 In the last three years, Homeland has provided over 85 apprenticeships in motorcycle repair, make-up and beauty, hairdressing and other vocations through partner training schools, such as Don Bosco and Sala Bai.
 We also regularly host agricultural trainings in communities for livestock raising.

-In-house, Homeland provides training in weaving traditional Khmer fabrics, handicraft-making, and cooking and restaurant skills.
-These are delivered through our two social enterprises: Gift Shop and Fresh Eats Café.
+In-house, Homeland provides training in weaving traditional Khmer fabrics and handicraft-making.
+These products are available through our Gift Shop.

 Weaving and Handicrafts